thomas-tams/mlops_02476_project/reports/README.md

 ---
 We mostly struggle with 4 things during the project.

 The cloud and Google Cloud; We struggled alot with the cloud.
 From understanding the Console interface to the gcloud CLI.
-Understanding the service accounts and premissions, as well as understanding glcoud CLI and all the command and possibilities through this.
+Understanding the service accounts and persmissions, as well as understanding glcoud CLI and all the command and possibilities through this.
 We did however manage to get an overview of both tools in some regard and we are utilizing a handful of Google Cloud tools in our project!

 Docker and Secrets; Setting up docker images with premissions for WandB, Google Cloud Services and DVC.
 Initially the biggest struggle was understanding the process of setting these up locally with environment variables and later we struggle with implementing these variables through secrets in GitHub and Google Cloud.
 However, we managed to use the secrets from in GitHub and Google Cloud respectively in order to both update models through GitHub into the Google Cloud Artifact Registry, as well as give access the Google Cloud Run Containers running FastAPI and Streamlit.